Symplectomorphisms of some Weinstein 4-manifolds

 \subsection{Acknowledgements}

-We are grateful to Roger Casals for correspondence about Remark \ref{rmk:contact_pentagon}; Alessio Corti and Wendelin Lutz for discussions related to \cite{Corti-Kaloghiros, CKS}; Abigail Ward for discussions and feedback on a draft of this article, including discussions around Section \ref{sec:Lag_sections}; and Ivan Smith for explanations of \cite{Sheridan-Smith} and for detailed comments on an earlier draft.
+We are grateful to Roger Casals for correspondence about Remark \ref{rmk:contact_pentagon}; Alessio Corti and Wendelin Lutz for discussions related to \cite{Corti-Kaloghiros, CKS}; Abigail Ward for feedback on earlier versions of this article, including discussions around Section \ref{sec:Lag_sections}; and Ivan Smith for explanations of \cite{Sheridan-Smith} and for detailed comments on an earlier draft.

-PH was partially supported by NSF grant DMS-1901970.
+PH was partially supported by NSF grants DMS-1901970 and DMS-2200875.
 AK was partially supported by an award from the Isaac Newton Trust, EPSRC Fellowship EP/W001780/1, and the ERC starting grant SingSymp.

 \textbf{Open Access.} For the purpose of open access, the authors have applied a Creative Commons Attribution (CC:BY) licence to any Author Accepted Manuscript version arising from this submission. \textbf{UKRI data access statement.} There is no dataset associated with this paper.